chironmind/PyTechnicalIndicators-Benchmarks/README.md

 type, deviation model...) only the fastest and the slowest combination will be provided here.
 More details can be found in the `results/markdown` directory.

+Due to the size of the files produced Candles [small] and all momentum indicator runs aren't available in results for comparaisons.

 #### Candle Indicators

 ##### Small